 If you work for a small employer, you might have access to a SIMPLE IRA.
 (SIMPLE is an acronym for Savings Incentive Match Plan for Employees.)
-The 2017 contribution limit is $13,000, up from $12,500 in 2018, with those 50 and up able to contribute an additional $3,000, for a total of $15,500.
+The 2017 and 2018 contribution limit is $13,000, up from $12,500 in 2018, with those 50 and up able to contribute an additional $3,000, for a total of $15,500.
 Employers are required to either contribute 2% of an employee’s pay to a SIMPLE IRA or, alternatively, match 100% of each employee’s contribution, up to 3% of pay.

 If you’re self-employed, you could fund a SEP IRA.
 (SEP stands for Simplified Employee Pension.)
 You can contribute as much as 20% of your net self-employment income, up to $55,000 in 2018 and $56,000 in 2019.
 You can make this contribution even if you are covered by, say, a 401(k) at another job.
 Alternatively, if you’re self-employed, you might consider a solo 401(k), where the 2019 total contribution that you can make, as both employer and employee, is also capped at $56,000.
 On top of that, those 50 and older can make a $6,000 catch-up contribution, for a total of $62,000 in 2019.